How Serious Leaders

 Show your work, don't just state your conclusions.

-2. Logic
+Logic

 Transparent Reasoning Over Assumption

-How does A lead to B—exactly?
+How does A lead to B — exactly?

-Think of it like a bridge: Each connection must hold weight.
+Each connection must hold weight.

-3. Perspective
+Perspective

 Skeptical Review Over Internal Validation